 Once used almost exclusively in government offices and by the legal profession, barrister bookcases have become increasingly popular when decorating a home or an office.
-They are stackable cabinets with receding or flip-up glass or solid doors, and can be added to as needed.
-Whether for a home or business environment, a barrister bookcase maximizes available wall and floor space.
+Traditionally, these are stackable cabinets with receding or flip-up glass or solid doors, and can be added to as needed.
+Today's units are designed to look like several units stacked together.

-Like other types of kids’ furniture, children’s bookcases are shorter in height and made to be durable and long lasting.
+Like other types of kids’ furniture, children’s bookcases are short in height and built to be durable and long lasting.
 Available in bold colors and themes, in addition to the classic white and wood finishes, kids’ bookcases are meant to make reading fun while providing you with practical storage solutions.

 What Kind of Material Should I Choose?

 Known as an engineered wood, MDF or medium density fiberboard is made by gluing wood fibers together using heat and pressure.
 Because it is made from recycled materials, MDF is more affordable than solid wood, but is just as strong and durable.